wpengine/github-action-wpe-site-deploy/README.md

 | `CACHE_CLEAR` | bool | Optionally clear page and CDN cache post deploy.
 This takes a few seconds.
 Default is TRUE. |

 ### Further reading

+* **NOTE:** This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here.](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal?utm_content=wpe_gha)
+* **TIP:** If using a GitHub Organization, adding the SSH key to the [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization) will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
+The SSH Key also connects to all installs made available to its WP Engine User.
+One key can then effectively be used to deploy all projects to their respective sites on WP Engine.
+Less work.
+More deploys!
 * [Defining environment variables in GitHub Actions](https://docs.github.com/en/actions/reference/environment-variables)
 * [Storing secrets in GitHub repositories](https://docs.github.com/en/actions/reference/encrypted-secrets)
-* It is recommended to leverage one of [WP Engine's .gitignore templates.](https://wpengine.com/support/git/#Add_gitignore)
+* It is recommended to leverage one of [WP Engine's .gitignore templates.](https://wpengine.com/support/git/#Add_gitignore?utm_content=wpe_gha)
 * This action excludes several files and directories from the deploy by default.
 See the [exclude.txt](https://github.com/wpengine/github-action-wpe-site-deploy/blob/main/exclude.txt) for reference.

 ## Versioning